Star Guitar

 "Star Guitar" is a song by English electronic music duo the Chemical Brothers, released as the second single from their fourth album, Come with Us (2002).
-It reached number eight on the UK Singles Chart, number two on the American dance chart and number one in the UK Dance Chart.
-The song was greeted with praise from critics.
+It reached number eight on the UK Singles Chart, number two on the US Billboard Dance Club Play chart, and number one on the UK Dance Chart.

 Structure

 "Star Guitar" is 127 beats per minute and in the key of F major.
 It contains a four measure-long acoustic guitar sample from the beginning of the David Bowie song, "Starman", hence the name, "Star Guitar".
 This sample is repeated throughout the majority of the track, with various musical elements playing over it as a main theme.
 The song also contains an electronic sample of "Fly to Venus" by Electronic System.